syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/check-image-size.md

 ---
 layout: post
 title: Check image size in Blazor RichTextEditor Component | Syncfusion
-description: Learn here all about Check image size in Syncfusion Blazor RichTextEditor component and more.
+description: Checkout and learn here all about Check image size in Syncfusion Blazor RichTextEditor component and more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug